 The Ring of Fire royalty is classified as a royalty intangible asset on the balance sheet.
-As such, this asset is carried at cost less amortisation and impairments.
-Royalty intangible assets are amortised when commercial production commences, on a straight-line basis over the expected life of the mine.
+As such, this asset is carried at Royalty intangible assets are amortised when commercial production commences, on a straight-line basis over the expected life of the mine.